dantonik/knowledge-hub/docs/computer-science/programming/programming-languages/javascript/overview.md

 let person = "John Doe", carName = "Volvo", price = 200;
 ```

+## Variables
+Use const when you declare:
+- array
+- object
+- function
+- RegExp

 ## Script
 Placing scripts at the bottom of the <body> element improves the display speed, because script interpretation slows down the display.